purescript-contrib/purescript-book/text/chapter5.md

 sortPair arr = arr
 ```

 This way, we save ourselves from allocating a new array if the pair is already sorted.
+Note that if the input array does not contain _exactly_ two elements, then this function simply returns it unchanged, even if it's unsorted.

 ## Exercises